• Employment Solutions

 David Roath Employment SolutionsDavid Roath Employment SolutionsDavid Roath Employment Solutions

 You've had a disciplinary hearing or grievance process and now it has been appealed.
-The appeal chair must have authority to overturn the decision made and must be suitably trained and experienced.
-You may need an independent appeals chair to ensure:
+The appeal chair must have the authority to overturn the decision made and must be suitably trained and experienced.

 • an appeal is heard in a timely manner